 Symptoms of inflammatory breast cancer may appear quickly and within a short time of each other.

-- Skin or nipple changes, including ridges, puckering, or roughness on the skin.
+Skin or nipple changes, including ridges, puckering, or roughness on the skin.
 This roughness has been compared with the skin of an orange and may be called peau d’orange.

-- Pain in the breast or nipple
+Pain in the breast or nipple

-If you are concerned about one or more of the symptoms or signs on this list, please talk with your doctor.
+If you are concerned about one or more symptoms or signs on this list, please talk with your doctor.
 Your doctor will ask how long and how often you’ve been experiencing the symptom(s), in addition to other questions.
 This is to help find out the cause of the problem, called a diagnosis .

-If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
-This may also be called symptom management, palliative care, or supportive care.
+If cancer is diagnosed, relieving symptoms is an important part of cancer care and treatment.
+This may also be called symptom management, supportive care, or palliative care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.

-The next section helps explain what tests and scans may be needed to learn more about the cause of the symptoms.
-Use the menu on the side of your screen to select Diagnosis, or you can select another section, to continue reading this guide.
+The next section in this guide is Diagnosis and it explains what tests may be needed to learn more about the cause of the symptoms.
+Or, use the menu on the side of your screen to choose another section to continue reading this guide.